trebor/soul-bound/rfc.md

 * **Findings:**
   * **No Invariant Violations:** All safety invariants held across 10,000 TLC (or Alloy Analyzer) steps.
   * **No Deadlocks:** Every session reached a terminal state.
-  * **Counterexamples:** Model correctly flags attempts to reuse a nonce or submit under‑staked `MintRequest`.
+  * **Counterexamples:** Model correctly flags attempts to reuse a nonce or submit under-staked `MintRequest`.
 * **Next Steps:**
   * Scale validator count and stake parameters to test more complex topologies.
   * Extend the model to cover extensions (Reputation, KYC, custom slashing policies).
   * Integrate adversarial behaviors (delayed messages, equivocation) for stress testing.

-**Note:** The full TLA⁺ and Alloy source files are maintained in the protocol's formal‑model repository for community review and continuous integration.
+**Note:** The full TLA⁺ and Alloy source files are maintained in the protocol's formal-model repository for community review and continuous integration.

 # **13\.
 Appendices**